-Kanata Dentists Offer Tips to Spot and Treat Gum Disease for Those Who Can’t Afford to Visit the Dentist
+Kanata Dentists Offer Tips to Spot and Treat Gum Disease for Those With Tight Budgets

 Often, it’s hard to find a job with health and dental insurance coverage.
 And buying personal insurance can be too expensive.
-So many people cannot afford regular visits to the dentist.
-And as a result, their oral health worsens over time.
+Therefore, many people cannot afford regular visits to the dentist and as a result, their oral health worsens over time.

 Gum disease is a common oral health problem that only gets worse if left untreated.
 And the only way to properly treat and cure gum disease is by visiting the dentist.

-But if you don’t have dental insurance and you can’t afford dental visits, here are some tips from Kanata dentists to identify and treat gum disease before it gets worse.
+But if you don’t have dental insurance and you can’t afford dental visits, here are some tips from Kanata-area dentists to identify and treat gum disease before it gets worse.